Report on Government Services 2020

 As non‑government organisations are often involved in the delivery of services, funding from government may not meet the full cost of delivering a service to the community.
 Since the purpose of the Report is to provide information to assist governments in making decisions about the effectiveness and efficiency of government purchase or supply of services, it is confined to the cost to government.
 Similarly, it does not provide detailed information on general government income support.
 For example, the Report covers aged care but not the aged pension and child care but not family payments (although descriptive information on income support is provided in some cases).

 Performance across agencies and jurisdictions will be affected by a range of factors outside government influence, such as geography, available inputs and input prices.
-The Report does not attempt to adjust reported results for differences that can affect service delivery (though some indicators incorporate adjustments where aligned with other national indicators, for example, adjustments for case mix for hospital separations in chapter 12).
+The Report does not attempt to adjust reported results for differences that can affect service delivery (though some indicators incorporate adjustments where aligned with other national indicators, for example, adjustments for case mix for hospital separations in section 12).
 The approach used is to explain that government‑provided services are often only one contributing factor and, where possible, point to data on other key contributing factors, including different geographic and demographic characteristics across jurisdictions.
-Chapter 2 contains detailed statistics on each State and Territory, which may assist in interpreting the performance indicators presented in the Report.
+Section 2 contains detailed statistics on each State and Territory, which may assist in interpreting the performance indicators presented in the Report.

 The Report uses a consistent conceptual approach for reporting performance across service areas.
 This allows for comparisons in performance across services, improvements in reporting in one service area to be drawn upon for reporting in other areas, and issues that arise across service areas to be addressed in a consistent way.